 Then, as soon as you identify a candle that closes above the closing prices of the bullish hammer candle, you can enter a long trade (as you can see in the EUR/USD chart below).

 Fibonacci retracement levels are the ultimate indicator to detect critical support and resistance levels.
+By many opinions, every trader must learn how to use a Fibonacci retracement tool.
 Simply put, these levels are being widely used by many traders, which clearly makes them more significant than they otherwise would be.

 So, in this case, it’s best to place your stop loss below the lowest price level of the bullish hammer candle.
 As for taking profit targets, you can place the order at one of the following Fibonacci ratio levels.